Telemann Sheet Music and Biography

 He was one of the most prolific major composers, writing in excess of three thousand works and three autobiographies.
-His Oboe Sonata in A minor TWV 41:a3 from Der getreue Musikmeister is a favourite of ours and we have arrangements for different instruments.
+His Oboe Sonata in A minor TWV 41:a3 from Der getreue Musikmeister is a favourite of ours and we have over 35 sheet music arrangements for different instruments.

 Telemann was not a child prodigy, in fact, his love of music wasn’t immediate.
 He started receiving lessons from a local organist at the age of ten.
 His family were averse to the idea of music which meant that Georg did all his practising in secret, even managing to write an opera at the age of twelve!